-The NIS is the only national hospital database with charge information on all patients, regardless of payer, including persons covered by Medicare, Medicaid, private insurance, and the uninsured.
+The NIS includes charge information for all patients, regardless of payer, including persons covered by Medicare, Medicaid, private insurance, and the uninsured.
 For Medicare, the NIS includes Medicare Advantage patients, a population that is missing from Medicare claims data but that comprises as much as 20 percent of Medicare beneficiaries.
 The NIS' large sample size enables analyses of rare conditions, such as specific types of cancer; uncommon treatments, such as organ transplantation; and special patient populations, such as the uninsured.

 Inpatient stay records in the NIS include clinical and resource use information typically available from discharge abstracts.
 Hospital and discharge weights are provided for producing national estimates.
-The NIS can be linked to hospital-level data from the American Hospital Association (AHA) Annual Survey Database (Health Forum, LLC © 2010) and county-level data from the Bureau of Health Professions' Area Resource File, except in those States that do not allow the release of hospital identifiers.
-In 2009, 18 of the 44 states do not include the hospital name and 17 of these do not include the AHA hospital identifier.
-Thus 43% of hospitals in the NIS do not include AHA hospital identifiers and cannot be linked to other data sources at the hospital level.
+The NIS can be linked to hospital-level data from the American Hospital Association (AHA) Annual Survey Database (Health Forum, LLC © 2011) and county-level data from the Bureau of Health Professions' Area Resource File, except in those States that do not allow the release of hospital identifiers.
+In 2010, 19 of the 45 States do not include the hospital name and 18 of these do not include the AHA hospital identifier.
+Thus 40% of hospitals in the NIS do not include AHA hospital identifiers and cannot be linked to other data sources at the hospital level.